jackroi/virtual-machine/README.md

 This project was realized for the C programming course of Ca' Foscari University of Venice.

+### Note
+The code is abundantly commented as required by the project specifications, and for future reference.

 ## 🏁 Getting Started <a name="getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.